 Forestlands: The Ultimate ESG investment

-By Troy Dana, Fay Ranches Broker, Licensed in Washington
+By Troy Dana, Designated Broker, Licensed in WA, AK

 ESG (environmental, social, and governance) is a general term used in capital markets and by investors to evaluate corporate behavior to determine the future financial performance/benefit of investing in new companies and innovations.
 ESG is the new standard by which corporations, non-profits, and start-ups stand out in the crowd, whether competing for capital or market share.
 A closer look at forestlands as an ESG investment will show that forestlands check all the boxes.
 Tree farm certification, forest practice rules, and habitat conservation plans are a few of the voluntary and regulatory management protocols designed to improve the landscape aesthetic, forest health, and ecosystem functionality.
 All of these are ESG centric.

 Forestlands provide more than economic returns; they provide unforgettable sights, sounds, and sensory experiences that start when one steps among the trees and takes in that first deep breath of the distinctive woodland bouquet.
 Forestlands do far more than grow trees; they strengthen our connection with nature.
 An encounter with a 900-pound bull elk bugling on a brisk early autumn morning is enhanced by the pungent, pleasant aromatic of pine sap warming in the reddish-brown ponderosa pine bark ubiquitous on the eastern side of the Cascades.
 The cathartic sound of bone-chillingly cold water pumping from crystal clear springs into meandering streams or the experience of foraging the forest floor on an early October day for Chanterelles prized by culinary snobs and old-timers leave an imprint on the soul.